Sauces

 8

-You can store the sauce for three weeks in an airtight container in the fridge.
+Store the sauce in an airtight container in the refrigerator for up to three weeks.

 Nutrition